airbnb/chancery/README.md

    for the syntax.

-   A lot of information from the hook is usable there; please look at the sources of `CallbackPayload` or the Chancery logs.
+   A lot of information from the hook is usable there; please look at the sources of `CallbackPayload` or the Chancery debug logs.

    We added a `timestamp` attribute that matches when Chancery received the callback, and Joda Time's `ISODateTimeFormat` class is exposed as `iso`, `DateTimeFormat` as `dtf`.